-- Slice with a sharp hot knife, cleaning it off between each use to keep clean cuts.
+- Slice with a sharp hot knife, cleaning it off between each use for clean cuts.

-- Cake should be served immediately.
+- The cake should be served immediately.
 It will soften if left out too long at room temperature.

 - To serve, top with extra walnuts, cinnamon, and coconut.

-- Uneaten cake should be stored in the freezer.
+- The uneaten cake should be stored in the freezer.
 Tightly wrap it in plastic wrap and store it for up to 2 months.

 Friends, I think you’re going to LOVE this raw carrot cake.
-It is packed with the best flavors and spices and topped with a rich and creamy cream cheese frosting that people are going crazy for.
+It is packed with the best flavors and spices and topped with a rich and creamy cream cheese frosting.
+So good!

 But don’t take my word for it.
 Read what you’ve said about this cake: